weewx/weewx/docs/custom/index.md

 ## The database

 WeeWX uses a single database to store and retrieve the records it needs.
-It can be implemented by using either [SQLITE3](https://www.sqlite.org/), an open-source, lightweight SQL database, or [MySQL](https://www.mysql.com/), an open-source, full-featured database server.
+It can be implemented by using either [SQLite](https://www.sqlite.org/), an open-source, lightweight SQL database, or [MySQL](https://www.mysql.com/), an open-source, full-featured database server.

 ### Structure

 Inside this database are several tables.
-The most important is the _archive table_, a big flat table, holding one record for each archive interval, keyed by dateTime, the time at the end of the archive interval.
+The most important is the _archive table_, a big flat table, holding one record for each archive interval, keyed by `dateTime`, the time at the end of the archive interval.
 It looks something like this:

 <table class="indent fixed_width">
     <caption>